SkoolNotes/Taproot/KBhISTUDIO02082021AksharAndAnna.md

 ---

 # Summerstamp Check-in
 No response from one contact.
+Reach out to programs and ask teachers — trails are cold.